DanielBY27/Home-Assistant/README.md

 - **HA**: Home Assistant
 - **EMHASS**: Energy Management Optimization for Home Assistant
 - **Deferrable Loads**: Devices that are managed by EMHASS, which decides the optimal time to turn them on.
-- **Good Day**: In the context of energy, a "Good Day" is when your PV system can generate enough power to cover the next 24 hours of non-deferrable load consumption.

 ## Installation & Setup Guide